aws-samples/amazon-sagemaker-h2o-blog/sagemaker-model-tuner/README.md

 ## 🎒 Pre-requisites

  - Ensure you have installed the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) on your deployment machine.
  - Make sure that you have a [Sagemaker Algorithm Resource](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-mkt-create-algo.html) or a [Sagemaker Algorithm on AWS Marketplace](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-marketplace.html) already created in the AWS region in which you will execute the step-function associated with this block.
 A Sagemaker Algorithm Resource requires model training and inference docker image URIs.
 These images can be either [pre-built](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-algo-docker-registry-paths.html) or custom.
-You can create a [Sagemaker Algorithm Resource](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-mkt-create-algo.html) taking [H2O GBM Algorithm Resource](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/h2o-gbm-algorithm-resource) AWS Block as a reference.
+You can create a [Sagemaker Algorithm Resource](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-mkt-create-algo.html) taking [H2O GBM Algorithm Resource](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/h2o-gbm-algorithm-resource) project as a reference.
  - Ensure your [Sagemaker Hyperparameter Tuning Job](https://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning.html) is provisioned with enough service limits (e.g model training, managed spot training, max parallel training job limits).
  - Ensure you have an [S3 VPC endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-s3.html) or a [VPC NAT device](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat.html) associated to the subnets defined for model tuning process.

 ## 🔰 Description

 This block is to build the infrastucture required to implement an Amazon Sagemaker Model Hyperparameter Tuning Process.
 It creates a Step Function called `ModelTuningStateMachine` which natively integrates with Amazon Sagemaker, AWS Lambda & Amazon SNS entities that are created.
-This block can be used both as a standalone project or a dependency for other AWS blocks which will involves an Amazon Sagemaker Model Hyperparameter Tuning at any stage.
+This block can be used both as a standalone project or a dependency for other projects which will involves an Amazon Sagemaker Model Hyperparameter Tuning at any stage.

 <p align="center">